Chemaclass/chemaclass.com/content/readings/2021-02-22-agile-product-management-with-scrum.md

 +++
-title = "Agile Product Management" description = "Understanding the product owner’s role and envisioning the product."
+title = "Agile Product Management with Scrum" description = "Understanding the product owner’s role and envisioning the product."
 [taxonomies]
 tags = [ "management", "agile" ]